Texas Permanent School Fund Corp Purchases 10,724 Shares of Griffon Co. (NYSE:GFF)

-Texas Permanent School Fund Corp raised its stake in shares of Griffon Co.
-(NYSE:GFF – Free Report) by 33.7% in the 1st quarter, Holdings Channel reports.
-The firm owned 42,566 shares of the conglomerate’s stock after acquiring an additional 10,724 shares during the period.
+Texas Permanent School Fund Corp lifted its holdings in shares of Griffon Co.
+(NYSE:GFF – Free Report) by 33.7% during the 1st quarter, Holdings Channel.com reports.
+The firm owned 42,566 shares of the conglomerate’s stock after purchasing an additional 10,724 shares during the period.
 Texas Permanent School Fund Corp’s holdings in Griffon were worth $1,363,000 at the end of the most recent reporting period.

-Several other hedge funds and other institutional investors have also made changes to their positions in GFF.
-Envestnet Asset Management Inc. bought a new position in shares of Griffon during the 1st quarter valued at about $299,000.
-Raymond James & Associates lifted its holdings in shares of Griffon by 92.4% in the 1st quarter.
-Raymond James & Associates now owns 50,061 shares of the conglomerate’s stock valued at $1,003,000 after acquiring an additional 24,040 shares during the last quarter.
-Raymond James Financial Services Advisors Inc. lifted its holdings in shares of Griffon by 16.7% in the 1st quarter.
-Raymond James Financial Services Advisors Inc. now owns 19,172 shares of the conglomerate’s stock valued at $384,000 after acquiring an additional 2,745 shares during the last quarter.
-Citigroup Inc. lifted its holdings in shares of Griffon by 13.0% in the 1st quarter.
-Citigroup Inc. now owns 41,892 shares of the conglomerate’s stock valued at $839,000 after acquiring an additional 4,834 shares during the last quarter.
-Finally, MetLife Investment Management LLC lifted its holdings in shares of Griffon by 54.7% in the 1st quarter.
-MetLife Investment Management LLC now owns 26,692 shares of the conglomerate’s stock valued at $535,000 after acquiring an additional 9,437 shares during the last quarter.
-Institutional investors own 72.42% of the company’s stock.
+Other institutional investors have also made changes to their positions in the company.
+Captrust Financial Advisors raised its stake in shares of Griffon by 64.5% in the first quarter.
+Captrust Financial Advisors now owns 2,754 shares of the conglomerate’s stock worth $55,000 after acquiring an additional 1,080 shares during the last quarter.
+Point72 Hong Kong Ltd acquired a new stake in Griffon in the second quarter worth about $80,000.
+Beacon Capital Management LLC grew its position in shares of Griffon by 210.7% during the 4th quarter.
+Beacon Capital Management LLC now owns 2,268 shares of the conglomerate’s stock worth $81,000 after buying an additional 1,538 shares during the period.
+UBS Group AG boosted its stake in Griffon by 116.6% in the third quarter.
+UBS Group AG now owns 3,373 shares of the conglomerate’s stock valued at $99,000 after acquiring an additional 1,816 shares during the last quarter.
+Finally, WealthTrust Axiom LLC acquired a new stake in shares of Griffon during the fourth quarter worth $201,000.
+72.42% of the stock is owned by institutional investors.

-GFF has been the subject of a number of analyst reports.
-Stephens lowered their price target on shares of Griffon from $52.00 to $37.00 in a report on Monday, May 8th.
-StockNews.com lowered shares of Griffon from a “strong-buy” rating to a “buy” rating in a report on Saturday, May 20th.
+A number of brokerages have recently weighed in on GFF.
+Stephens reduced their price target on shares of Griffon from $52.00 to $37.00 in a research report on Monday, May 8th.
+StockNews.com cut Griffon from a “strong-buy” rating to a “buy” rating in a report on Saturday, May 20th.

-Griffon (NYSE:GFF – Get Free Report) last issued its earnings results on Wednesday, May 3rd.
-The conglomerate reported $1.21 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.68 by $0.53.
-Griffon had a negative net margin of 10.22% and a positive return on equity of 40.44%.
-The firm had revenue of $710.98 million during the quarter, compared to analysts’ expectations of $723.23 million.
-During the same quarter last year, the company posted $1.37 earnings per share.
-The firm’s revenue was down 8.8% compared to the same quarter last year.
-Equities research analysts anticipate that Griffon Co. will post 3.96 earnings per share for the current fiscal year.
+Griffon (NYSE:GFF – Get Free Report) last issued its quarterly earnings results on Wednesday, May 3rd.
+The conglomerate reported $1.21 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.68 by $0.53.
+The company had revenue of $710.98 million for the quarter, compared to analyst estimates of $723.23 million.
+Griffon had a positive return on equity of 40.44% and a negative net margin of 10.22%.
+The company’s revenue for the quarter was down 8.8% compared to the same quarter last year.
+During the same quarter last year, the company posted $1.37 EPS.
+Analysts predict that Griffon Co. will post 3.96 EPS for the current fiscal year.

 Griffon Cuts Dividend

-The firm also recently disclosed a quarterly dividend, which was paid on Thursday, June 15th.
-Investors of record on Thursday, May 25th were paid a dividend of $0.125 per share.
-The ex-dividend date was Wednesday, May 24th.
-This represents a $0.50 annualized dividend and a yield of 1.20%.
-Griffon’s dividend payout ratio is presently -8.79%.
+The firm also recently announced a quarterly dividend, which was paid on Thursday, June 15th.
+Shareholders of record on Thursday, May 25th were issued a dividend of $0.125 per share.
+This represents a $0.50 dividend on an annualized basis and a yield of 1.20%.
+The ex-dividend date of this dividend was Wednesday, May 24th.
+Griffon’s payout ratio is -8.79%.

 About Griffon